 Different fruits and vegetables need different temperatures and humidity levels to store successfully.
 There are four basic groups:

-These root crops like it cold and damp, 32° to 40°F (0° to 4.5°C), and need very moist conditions (90% humidity).
-They can be stored in a basement or perhaps a garage but they will need packing materials like sand or peat moss.
-This material should then be kept damp (not wet!).
+These root crops like it cold, 32° to 40°F (0° to 4.5°C), and need very moist conditions (90% humidity).
+They can be stored in a basement—or perhaps a garage—but they will need to be covered in packing materials like sand or peat moss.
+This material should then be kept moist (not wet!).
 You can use a spray bottle to add moisture as needed.

 - Pick root vegetables before the temperature drops below 25°F (-4°C), brush off loose soil (don’t wash them), clip tops to 1 inch, and leave roots intact.

 - Pack beets, carrots, turnips, radishes, and rutabagas in damp sand, peat moss, or sawdust so they don’t touch each other.

 - Celery keeps best if pulled up by the roots and stored upright with the roots in damp sand.

 Cold but drier, 32° to 40°F (0° to 4.5°C), and 60 to 70% humidity.